bmehder/sveltekit-get-cats/README.md

    Data flows in one direction.
 There are no hidden mutations or implicit effects.

-Together, these form a small, explicit state machine.
+5. **Development-Time History and Debugging**
+   Leveraging Svelte 5’s `$inspect`, the app records message and state history during development, enabling easier debugging and understanding of state evolution over time.

 ---

-## Validation Schemas

-External data (the cat API response) is validated at runtime using **Zod** schemas.
-This provides:

-- Runtime safety when dealing with untrusted input
-- Inferred TypeScript types from the same schema
-- A clear boundary between the outside world and the app’s internal model

-This is a key part of making the architecture robust and debuggable.

----

 ## Types

-The core protocol of the app is described entirely in types:
+The core protocol of the app remains:

-- `Model` — the complete state of the application
+- `Model` — the complete state of the application, including http request status and fetched data
 - `Msg` — all valid messages the app can respond to
-- `Cmd` — explicit descriptions of side effects
+- `Cmd` — explicit descriptions of side effects (fetching cats or dogs)
-- `NextModelAndCommands` — the pair of results from handling a message
+- `NextModelAndCommands` — the pair of model and command results from handling a message

-All of these are discriminated unions, enabling exhaustive pattern matching.

 ---